How to Deal with Endometriosis Flare-Ups

 1. Rescue medicine

 Rescue medicine is anything you can take for the pain when it’s not helped by using the things I mentioned above.
-I reach for my rescue medicine when nothing else can help me, and when the pain gets too severe—every now and then this will happen.
+I reach for my rescue medicine when nothing else can help me, and when the pain gets too severe---every now and then this will happen.
 For times like this, it is wise to have the necessary pain medication (Tylenol, ibuprofen, or stronger meds like Norco) on hand for when you need it.
 Obviously, you’ll have to work very closely with your doctor on that one.
 Never take more pain medications than prescribed.
 If possible, see a pain management doctor.
 I’ve personally found pain management helpful.

 Those are my flare up tips.
 I hope this list is helpful to those of you with endometriosis.
 March is Endometriosis Awareness Month.
 This post would not be complete without me pointing out one major thing: since endo is such a painful disease, it can be hard to tell when a flare up is just a flare up, or something more serious.
 It is important to listen to your intuition and your body.
 When something doesn’t feel right, don’t hesitate to call your doctor or visit the ER.
 This comes from personal experience.